Naturalist Adventure Outings

 Spring in the Smokies

-You can join me for one day, or if you are like me and can’t get enough of the exceptional beauty of spring in the Smokies, join me for both days.
-We will hike a different trail each day, making new discoveries along the way and investigating anything that crosses our path and catches our interest.
+You can join me for one day, or if you are like me and can’t get enough of the exceptional beauty of spring in the Smokies, join me for a second day.
+We will make new discoveries along the way and investigate anything that crosses our path and catches our interest.

 **Trails will be selected just prior to each trip, dependent on where the best wildflower displays are occurring at the time.